 Depilatory poisoningHair removal agents poisoning

-- Sodium or calcium hydroxide (alkalis), which are quite toxic
+- Sodium or calcium hydroxide (alkalis), which are very toxic

 - Barium sulfide

 There may be other poisonous ingredients in depilatories.